 The corpus geniculatum laterale and mediale also number among the thalamus nuclei of the palliothalamus, whereby the corpus geniculatum laterale (CGL) is projected to the visual cortex, and the corpus geniculatum mediale (CGM) to the auditory pathway.
 Together, both are called the metathalamus.

 Located above the CGL and the CGM is the pulvinar thalami, which is also allocated to the specific thalamus nucleus (lateral group).
 The pulvinar thalami receive afferents via the CGL and the colliculi superiores.
 Its efferents primarily move into the cortex area of the temporal, occipital and parietal lobes.
 A portion of the efferents also moves into the frontal lobe – yet solely to the frontal eye field.

-Together, the fibres that move from the specific thalamus nucleus to the cerebral cortex are called radiatio thalami, and these can be further divided by projection area.
+Together, the fibers that move from the specific thalamus nucleus to the cerebral cortex are called radiatio thalami, and these can be further divided by projection area.

 The radiatio thalami anterior moves through the nuclei mediales to the frontal lobe, the radiatio thalamica posterior to the occipital lobe, the radiatio thalami centralis through the nuclei ventrales to the parietal lobe, and the radiatio thalami inferior to the temporal lobe, meaning that all areas of the brain are reached.

 A portion of the radiatio thalami inferior is the radiatio acustica, whereas the radiatio optica is part of the radiatio thalami posterior.